-Director of Building Control - Submissions
+Director Of Building Control - Submissions6

-28. The early invoices were issued and paid on the following dates:
+29. The early invoices were issued and paid on the following dates:

-ISSUED PAID
+PROPERTY ISSUED PAID

 Clarke St 14/11/2022 18/11/2022

 Zuccoli Pde 09/12/2021 18/02/2022

 Crabeye St 19/04/2022 22/04/2022

 Malachite Rd 28/05/2022 31/05/2022

+Lasiandra Ave 19/01/2023 13/03/2023

-- 29. A site inspection of Clarke St on 14 August 2023 found that there was no roof frame and therefore the frame stage was incomplete. - 30.
-Inspection certificates provided to the auditor by Kassiou for Zuccoli Pde, Crabeye St and Malachite Rd revealed that the timing of the block wall inspection indicated that the roof frame was not completed when Kassiou issued an invoice for payment of works up to and including the installation of the roof trusses and roof. - 31.
-As at 9 July 2024, - an occupancy certificate had not been granted for Clarke St. Works were completed by a new building practitioner; - an occupancy certificate had been granted for Zuccoli Pde; - an occupancy certificate had been granted for Crabeye St. The frame stage was completed by Kassiou; - an occupancy certificate had been granted for Malachite Rd.
-The frame stage was completed by Kassiou. - 32.
-There was an inordinate delay in the completion of these four builds. - 33.
-Kassiou admitted that it undertook work not in accordance with the in force building permit at Albert St and that it was the usual course of action for building works because they "generally only do amendments at the end of the build". - 34.
-On 13 May 2021, a certifier notified Kassiou that the footings were not consistent with the Building Permit. - 35.
-The corrective building works were undertaken and a section 40 certificate of compliance from a structural engineer was issued which appeared to cover the variation between the build and the original permit.
-An occupancy certificate for Albert St was issued on 27 June 2024. - 36.
-The Director submitted that Kassiou's lack of understanding of its obligation under the Act and Regulations demonstrates a lack of competence to perform its functions to the standards which are required as a registered Building Practitioner in the Northern Territory - 37.
-The Building Practitioners Board (NT) issued a Code of Practice on 22 March 2017 pursuant to its functions provided at section 14(1)(f) of the Act. - 38.
-Relevantly, Obligation 1 of the Code provides:
+- 30. A site inspection of Clarke St on 14 August 2023 found that there was no roof frame and therefore the frame stage was incomplete. - 31.
+Inspection certificates provided to the auditor by Kassiou for Zuccoli Pde, Crabeye St and Malachite Rd revealed that the timing of the block wall inspection indicated that the roof frame was not completed when Kassiou issued an invoice for payment of works up to and including the installation of the roof trusses and roof. - 32.
+As at 9 July 2024, - an occupancy certificate had not been granted for Clarke St. Works were completed by a new building practitioner; - ii. an occupancy certificate had been granted for Zuccoli Pde; - iii. an occupancy certificate had been granted for Crabeye St. The frame stage was completed by Kassiou; - iv. an occupancy certificate had been granted for Malachite Rd.
+The frame stage was completed by Kassiou. - 33.
+There was an inordinate delay in the completion of these five builds. - 34.
+Kassiou admitted that it undertook work not in accordance with the in-force building permit at Albert St and that it was the usual course of action for building works because they "generally only do amendments at the end of the build". - 35.
+In relation to Lasiandra Ave, Kassiou advised the Director that it had oral approval by the certifier to proceed to the next stage.
+But on 1 August 2023, Kassiou could not provide the Director with the missing inspection record nor the certificate.
+It advised that there were amendments to be done in order to obtain the certificate and that "we generally only do amendments at the end of the build".
+No corrective works were undertaken by Kassiou. - 36.
+On 13 May 2021, a certifier notified Kassiou that the Albert St footings were not consistent with the Building Permit.8 - 37.
+The corrective building works were undertaken at Albert St and a section 40 certificate of compliance from a structural engineer was issued which appeared to cover the variation between the build and the original permit.
+An occupancy certificate for Albert St was issued on 27 June 2024.